1) Choose Your License

 If you have a temporary visa and fulfill New Jersey’s requirements, you can get a New Jersey driver’s license by:

-- Passing the state's Six Point ID Verification with two forms of identification and proof of residency.
+- Passing the state's Six Point ID Verification.

 - Providing proof of presence from the U.S. Immigration and Naturalization Service (INS), and proof of a valid foreign driver's license.